Syncing 10,000 leads/mo? GET A DEMO

 The copy is the ad text that explains your product, offer, and call to action.
 It includes your headline, ad description, and micro-copy that can appear in the CTA or overlay on images or videos.

-You want your ad copy to really sell your USP and explain why users should take the action you want them to, whether to make a purchase, sign up for a free class or trial, or complete a lead form.
+You want your ad copy to really sell your USP and explain why users should take the action you want them to.
+This could be to make a purchase, sign up for a free class or trial, or complete a lead form.

-These are some great Facebook Ad body copy examples that do exactly that, explaining the benefits of the product or service and why you should purchase now while using a strong brand voice:
+These are some great Facebook ad body copy examples that do exactly that.
+Above all, they should explain the benefits of the product or service and why you should purchase now while using a strong brand voice.
+Here’s an example.

 Facebook call to action example

-You want to choose your Facebook call to action buttons options wisely, because it can directly impact how users perceive your ad and whether or not they click
+You want to choose your call to action button options wisely.
+Mostly because it can directly impact how users perceive your ad and whether or not they click.

-Someone towards the beginning of the funnel might be more likely to click on a “learn more” CTA than a “Sign Up” or “Shop Now” CTA, which seemingly requires more commitment.
-Consider testing different Facebook call to action buttons for your ads to see what works best.
+Someone at the beginning of the funnel might be more likely to click on a “Learn More” CTA than a “Sign Up” or “Shop Now” CTA, which seemingly requires more commitment.
+Consider testing different Facebook call-to-action buttons for your ads to see what works best.

 4. The ad type